m41kdev3lops/blogxer/README.md

-# aqar-blog
+# BloXer
-This is the aqar blog task.
+An awesome blog built from scratch using Laravel.

 # How to setup ( After cloning the project on your local machine. )